AdaCore/training_material/courses/rust_essentials/015_overview/02_benefits.rst

   - Constructs like pattern matching and built-in dependency management

-- Java, Go, Python, JavaScript
+- Java

   - Same memory safety
-  - Fast and predictable performance like C and C++
+  - Fast and predictable performance

     - No garbage collector
     - Access to low-level hardware (should you need it)